orumad/smartcalendar-plugin/README.md

 ## Installation

+1. Visit [space.key123.vip](https://space.key123.vip) - the official StreamDock plugin store
+2. Search for "Smart Calendar" or browse the Calendar category
+3. Click the install button - the plugin will be automatically downloaded and installed in your StreamDock software
+4. The plugin will appear in the "Smart Calendar" category in your StreamDock interface

+### Alternative Installation
-1. Download the `.streamDockPlugin` file
+If you have the `.streamDockPlugin` file:
-2. Double-click to install it in StreamDock
+1. Double-click the file to install it directly in StreamDock
-3. The plugin will appear in the "Smart Calendar" category
+2. The plugin will appear in the "Smart Calendar" category

 ## Configuration